aabbtree77/esp32-vpn/README.md

 EdgeVPN solves the problem of external connections without a public IP/3rd party.
 However, the connection will typically be very slow.
 It is fast enough to establish an ssh connection, exchange MQTT messages between the broker and ESP32 within a LAN, and logout.
 However, the solution is not ideal.
 In a long run, it is better to have a more solid VPN, preferably with a static public IP.
 Numerous options exist, though nothing too exciting:

 - [Google IoT Core](https://news.ycombinator.com/item?id=32475298) is being retired.
-ShellHub, RemoteIoT, DataPlicity, PiTunnel, SocketXP, Tunnel In...
-Mostly Raspberry Pi related IoT clouds with very limited free plans and steep prices.
+AWS IoT, ShellHub, RemoteIoT, DataPlicity, PiTunnel, SocketXP, Tunnel In, Zerynth Cloud Core...
+You know my opinion about these "customer services"...

 - Building and hosting your own special web app/MQTT broker/WebSocket server on, say, [Heroku](https://twitter.com/heroku/status/1562817050565054469).
-This will be suboptimal compared to Amazon API Gateway with Websockets.
-Heroku also has no free plans anymore.
+This could be suboptimal compared to Amazon API Gateway with Websockets, but again, all this 3rd party stuff just to make two devices talk?
+Heroku has no free plans anymore.

 - Remmina, Chrome Remote Desktop, TeamViewer, AnyDesk, RustDesk, Screego...
 Remmina demands port forwarding which is very limited and unreliable.
 Some better options here are also very expensive and solving somewhat irrelevant "reactive remote GUI" problems.
 RustDesk could be better than Remmina, but also a lot more hassle.
 "UbuntuDesk" with a solid NAT punching, please.